General Liability Insurace

-Tool and equipment coverage are written on what called an inland marine policy.
+Tool and equipment coverage is written on what is called an inland marine policy.
 Tools and equipment that are often moved from place to place need this specific coverage.
-Coverage can be written on a replacement cost basis or actual cash value and you may need to create a list including serial numbers and values.
+Coverage can be written on a replacement cost basis or actual cash value, and you may need to create a list including serial numbers and values.
 This coverage does not include business trailers (see below.)

 Hired & Non-Owned Auto Physical Damages

 Businesses that rent or lease vehicles regularly or short-term rental, such as an auto repair, should consider purchasing this coverage.
 It provides comprehensive and collision coverage when you are renting or leasing a vehicle.
 There is even an endorsement available if an employee rents in their personal name.

 Umbrella Liability – Excess Liability

 Provides excess or higher liability limits over most of your underlying liability insurance.
 Provides coverage not provided in underlying insurance, if not excluded by the Umbrella.
 Provides replenishment of underlying limits reduced by claims.

 Reimburses you for lost business income or extra expenses due to a necessary suspension or reduction in your business due to a covered loss at your site.